malekpour-mreza/covid-19-bibliometric/README.md

 # COVID-19 Bibliometric Data Repository

-All data used in our manuscript entitiled "How the Scientific Community Responded to the COVID-19 Pandemic: a Subject-Level, Time-Trends and Bibliometric Analysis" will be available after publication.
+All data used in our manuscript entitiled "A Subject-Level Time-Trend and Bibliometric Analysis of COVID-19 Publications" will be available after publication.